 Reference and Research

-The Law Library's team of highly skilled research professionals staffs the Reference Desk during most hours when the library is open.
+The Law Library's team of highly skilled research professionals staffs the Reference Desk by phone and by email from 8:00 am to 5:00 pm Monday through Friday, and from 10:00 am to 5:00 pm on Saturday.
 They primarily serve the College of Law's students, faculty, and staff but are also available to assist attorneys and members of the general public as time permits.
 More about Reference and Research.

 Excellent research skills are imperative to the practice of law.
 The Law Library actively promotes the development of strong research skills by offering a variety of educational opportunities for students in the College of Law.
 More about Research Classes.

 The Law Library's Circulation policies and procedures are designed to ensure that on-site researchers have access to the legal resources they need.
 As a result, many library resources do not circulate outside the building.
 More about Circulation and Borrowing.

 Campus Book Delivery